Ernosto0/availablehotelsnearme/README.md

 A Django-based web application that helps users find available hotels in their vicinity in real time map.
 The application integrates with multiple hotel booking APIs and search services to provide real-time hotel availability information.

+The app was available on www.availablehotelsnear.me address for a few month.
+But it is not anymore.

 ## Features

 - Real-time hotel availability search